julianeon/julianeon/books.md

 I'm a big fan of Phillip K. Dick and his best books - Man In The High Castle and Ubik, especially.

-Also greatly enjoyed LOTR and Dune.
+Greatly enjoyed LOTR and Dune.

 Two books that I loved that I rarely see mentioned are Bodard's Obsidian & Blood series & Garfinkel's All Of An Instant.